 All UGT Gene Names Currently Approved by the Committee

 All UGT genes that have been named by the committee (up until the indicated date) and associated publicly available information are available for download.
-Click the following link to download an Excel file containing the latest publicly available UGT names and sequences: Download Excel file containing all named UGTs here
+The latest publicly available UGT names and sequences are given here as an Excel file for download.

 UGT Naming Guidelines

 Submitting UGT Sequences for Naming by the Committee